 7. Italian Greyhound

 The Italian Greyhound certainly has a lot of athleticism for such a small dog.
-Running is one of his favorite activities; he likes to play indoors and outdoors.
+Running is one of his favorite activities, and he likes to play indoors and outdoors.

 The Italian aristocracy helped the Italian Greyhound become well-known throughout the Renaissance.
-However, more than 2000 years of ancient artwork from the Mediterranean region contains proof of the existence of this race.
+However, more than 2000 years of ancient artwork from the Mediterranean region contains proof of the existence of this breed.

 The short, glossy coat of the Italian Greyhound is silky to the touch and possesses elastic skin.
 The most common colors of this breed are blue and gray, with various coat colors and marking styles.